RE at Meadow

 Religious Education is taught to all year groups across Meadow following the Cheshire West and Chester agreed syllabus.
 We use an enquiry-based approach where children are actively encouraged to be curious, ask questions and put forward their own thoughts and opinions.

 Children explore beliefs, practices and values that shape our world today.
-Religions explicitly studied include Christianity, Islam, Judaism, Hinduism and Sikhism and are supported by our SMSC themes including ‘No Outsiders’.
+Religions and world views explicitly studied include Christianity, Islam, Judaism, Hinduism, Sikhism and Humanism and are supported by our SMSC themes including ‘No Outsiders’.

 Lessons use a variety of stimuli including: stories, artefacts, ‘Philosophy for Children’, films, music, and visual arts.
 These stimuli are used to promote discussion and curiosity about big life questions, different beliefs, and what it means to be human.
 Using this approach, children are given the opportunity to explore their own developing values and belief systems and make comparisons between belief systems.